-I loved keeping a list of items I’d normally email out to each person and at our weekly meeting, I’d go through each of the items on our list in person instead of wasting time sending the information via email.
+Keep a list of items you’d normally email out to people.
+Then, at your weekly meeting, dedicate some time to going through each of the items on that list in person instead of wasting time sending the information by email.

-I teach CEO’s to be careful of buying into the lie and deception that ‘email can save time communicating’.
-I’ve seen executives become angry and quit from a misunderstood email, and companies fold because email became their main source of communicating, stripping them bare of culture, trust and human connection.
+Be careful of buying into the lie and deception that ‘email can save time communicating.’
+It’s not unknown for disasters to occur over a misunderstood email.
+Many companies fold because email became their main source of communicating, stripping them bare of culture, trust, and human connection.